Classes

 CLASS 1

 Class 1, which consists of Year 1 and Year 2.
-The children are taught by Miss Moore and are supported by Miss Summerfield and Miss Libby throughout the whole day.
+The children are taught by Miss Moore and are supported by Miss Libby, Miss Fisher, Mrs Moore and Mrs Hodgins throughout the whole day.

 The children also benefit from a weekly PE session, on Wednesdays, with our Sports Coach, Andy and a weekly Music session with Mr Clarke.